kzys/8-p.info/v4/src/me/index.md

 ---
 # Kazuyoshi Kato / 加藤 和良

 Hello!
 My name is Kazuyoshi Kato.
 I'm a Japanese software developer in Seattle, Washington.
-I work for [Amazon Web Services](https://aws.amazon.com/).

 I bought this domain, [8-p.info](https://8-p.info/) in 2003.
 I was a college student in Japan at that time.
 All cool hackers were having cool domains, so I wanted mine.